 Occupational Health and Safety (OHS) is monitored through the Occupational Health and Safety Committee.
-Regular OHS cerns to one of the elected Health and Safety Representatives (HSRs).
+Regular OHS Committee meetings are held, with minutes of the meeting tives (HSRs).

 This year, HSRs were Margie Worcester, Louise Travis and Leanne McKenzie who were available to provide representation for staff with OHS concerns.